 Orthopedic Specialists of Seattle (OSS) surgeons have expertise in treating different types of fractures, from sports-related stress fractures to compound fractures caused by a fall or traumatic event.

 A fracture is a broken bone.
-These types of injuries occur when there is physical force exerted on the bone.
+These types of injuries occur when there is a physical force exerted on the bone.
 Broken bones are common during childhood.

 Also, as you age, your bones become more stiff and delicate and you are more susceptible to fractures.
 There are several types of fractures, but the main categories are displaced, non-displaced, open, and closed.

-The Four Main Categories of Fractures
+The Four Main Categories of Bone Fracture

 A displaced fracture occurs when the bone cracks into two or more portions and moves so that the bone ends do not line up correctly.

 With an open fracture, the bone breaks through the skin.

 With a non-displaced fracture, the bone breaks either part or all of the way through but does not move out of proper position.

 A closed fracture occurs when the bone breaks but does not puncture the skin and result in a wound.